DagoDragony/itwiki/dev/Linux-Boot-Process.md

 	  `/boot/grub/i386-pc/core.img`
-	* Locate and load a Linux kernel into RAM and turn control of the pc over to the kernel Consists of files and runtime kernel modules that are loaded as needed from the `/boot` Shows preboot selection screen
+	* Locate and load a Linux kernel into RAM and turn control of the pc over to the kernel Consists of files and runtime kernel modules that are loaded as needed from the `/boot` `/boot/grub/grub.cfg`
+	  Shows preboot selection screen
 	  All kernel files are identifyable by start of `vmlinuz`
 * Kernel
-	* Extract itself(after it is loaded to RAM by GRUB)
+	* Extract itself(after it is loaded to RAM by GRUB) initrd initial root file system that is mounted prior to when the real root file system is available.
+	  `insmod` could be used to insert modules into kernel
 	* Load SystemD
 	* SystemD startup
 		* Mount `/etc/fstab`